 - Definition of done and acceptance criteria

 - Estimation and planning

 - Specialisms and non-coding roles in tech, how these fit in and the value they bring when done well

-- How teams work and what a makes a high performing team
+- How teams work and what makes a high-performing team

 - How to give feedback and foster open, honest and effective communication